gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 This functions needs to have five parameters:
 `_(screen, player, action, index, button) -> ...`

-The `screen` parameter is the screen handler value of the screen itself.
+The `screen` parameter is the screen value of the screen itself.
 `player` is the player who interacted with the screen.
 `action` is a string corresponding to the interaction type.
 Can be one of: